 Code of Conduct

-All attendees, speakers, sponsors and volunteers at ImNO are required to agree with the following code of conduct.
+All attendees, speakers, sponsors and volunteers at the ImNO symposiumare required to agree with the following code of conduct.
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.

 All attendees, speakers, sponsors and volunteers at ImNO are subject to the anti-harassment policy.